vince-bourgmayer/electron-test/RESUME.md

 ## 10/10/2017
 To implement constraint on door's name I think I will use `Array.prototype.find()` to verify if a door with this name already exist

+I use electron's doc to look how to send data to clipboard.
+Then I create a function `sendToClipboard(identifier)` which get text of element with identifier as html id and then get text to put in clipboard via `clipboard.writeText(...)`.
+I tested and it works.
+SO EASY!
+In 30 min I realised users stories 5 and 6.
+Next are 4 and 7.
+They will be a little harder I think.

 ## 09/10/2017
 Just to see it is working as expected I installed nodejs on my old computer with linux mint OS.
 I installed `curl` then `nodejs` and `npm`, then I git clone the repo in new directory and finally run `npm install`.
 I launch start command and see my app working as expected on linux, exactly as in windows.
 I finally installed `vim` to take a look at `package.json`